edom/work/README.md

         The ideal software captures the essence of the problem.
         The essence of a problem is mathematical definitions.
         Mathematical definitions aren't supposed to change.
+        - Software is a model of reality.
+        - Software is law.
+        - Software is executable theory of nature.
+        - Software is like physics but executable.
         - https://queue.acm.org/detail.cfm?id=2693160
 - Important things for all countries on Earth:
     - Change the justice system from retributive justice to restorative justice.